 Transmitting a still image was a straightforward task.
 The same high quality camcorder that was used for videoconferencing, could also be used as a digital camera so still images of either 1 or 2 Mpixels could be transmitted to the laptop computer and from then to the 3G network.
-A still image of 1Mpixel took about 10-15 seconds to be transmitted while a 2Mpixel one required twice as much time.
+A still image of 1Mpixel took about 10-15 seconds to be transmitted while a 2 Mpixel one required twice as much time.
 The quality of the images was very good, even under poor lighting conditions such as fluorescent lighting inside the ambulance.
 The camera could focus from actual zero to infinity making this ideal for pointing at a patient's trauma or any other body details.
 Even pointing the camera straight to various medical equipment within the ambulance, produced a very clear and sharp image.
 That included both TFT and CRT screens and monitors.
-Although there was little need of that, the most difficult task was proven to be the transmission of films (x-rays, CT, MRI, etc) [6].
+Transmission of films (x-rays, CT, MRI, etc) required a suitable projector to be installed inside the ambulance and the camera taking a high resolution picture of that; a luxury that few ambulances have due to shortness of space.
+Although there was little need of that, this method was tested in two instances and it was proven to be rather problematic as the camera tend to be "fooled" by the high contrast of the films.
 Finally, the system could also act as an on-line terminal to the hospital's network, thus allowing the access of information in the hospital's database (patient's history, drug prescription, etc).